Broadbent Institute: PressProgress

 In a 2017 Canadaland podcast with PressProgress editor Luke LeBrun and writer and producer Luke Savage, journalist Jesse Brown questioned the claim "that there were no formal links between the federal NDP and the [Broadbent] think tank", by pointing out that stories by PressProgress often "run parallel with NDP talking points and never criticize the NDP for non-progressive choices like supporting a west-to-east pipeline".
 They responded that they used "traditional tools of journalism, like access to information requests, fact-checking and seeking comment from politicians".

-During the 2019 federal election, the Green Party filed a complaint to National NewsMedia Council after PressProgress published a report on the Green Party's stance on abortion.
-National NewsMedia Council is a self-regulatory council of which PressProgress is not a member, National NewsMedia Council only accepts complaints against its members.
+In 2024, the Canadian Journalists for Free Expression awarded LeBrun its Arnold Amber Award for Investigative Journalism.